 And the answer is… drum rolls… masculine!
-No trick or exception here, all French months are masculine.
+No trick or exception here, all French months are masculine, just like nouns in Arabic by default.
 This means that if you use an adjective, it will be masculine too (accord).

 For example: L’été sera chaud (Summer will be hot), where “chaud” is masculine.

 Unlike English, months are not capitalized in French unless they are at the beginning of a sentence.
 The same rule applies for the days of the week in French.
 Generally speaking, the French language tends to use fewer capital letters than the English language.

 Is there a trick to remember the months in French?

 There is a very simple, yet effective trick to learn them: Switch your calendar to French, or even better, switch your whole computer or smartphone to French.
 Seeing words every day is one of the best ways to learn vocabulary!
 You can also try online French lessons if you want to take your French skills to the next level.
 If you prefer face-to-face learning, there are French classes in Dubai and at the Abu Dhabi language centers.